orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     }
     throw new Error('Not implemented')

-    // TODO: History in case of .bidirectional after a .filter is?

-    // TODO: Map replaces either original structure or within the altered (filtered/mapped) structure?

     // TODO: Allow for additional operations on .traverse/.last like .push_back, where we have pending for non-found values of .last yet
   }